oe/async-task-schedule/readme.md

 ## Features
 * remove duplicated tasks' requests
 * combine tasks' requests in same time and do all together
-* can prevent massive requests at same time, make them executing one group by one group
+* can prevent massive requests at same time, make them execute one group by one group
 * cache result and can specify validity